Transverse spin correlation of back-to-back dihadron in unpolarized collisions: Introduction

-Besides the helicity correlation, the back-to-back partons also evince transverse spin correlation, which translates into that of dihadron through hadronization.
-The hadronization of a transversely polarized quark is described by chiral-odd fragmentation functions.
-In the collinear factorization, only the transverse spin transfer $H_{1T}$ contributes for the spin-1/2 baryon production, akin to the transversity $h_{1T} (x)$ of parton distribution function \cite{Ralston:1979ys, Artru:1989zv, Jaffe:1991kp, Jaffe:1991ra, Cortes:1991ja}.
-However, it is important to note that the helicity and transverse spin correlations are two distinctly different quantities which are only loosely related to each other by the positivity constrain.
+Besides the helicity correlation, the back-to-back partons also evince transverse spin correlation \cite{Chen:1994ar}, which translates into that of dihadron through hadronization.
+The hadronization of a transversely polarized quark is described by chiral-odd fragmentation functions. {In the TMD factorization, it usually leads to azimuthal asymmetries thanks to the renowned Collins function.
+Refs.~\cite{Collins:1993kq, Collins:1994ax, Jaffe:1997hf, Bianconi:1999cd, Radici:2001na, Bacchetta:2002ux, Boer:2003ya, Bacchetta:2008wb, Matevosyan:2018icf} also established a connection between transversely polarized partons with dihadron fragmentation function where two partons are produced by the same parton, while Refs.~\cite{Bacchetta:2004it, Courtoy:2012ry, Radici:2018iag} extracted those dihadron fragmentation functions from experimental data.
+Recent work \cite{Wen:2024cfu} employed this quantity to investigate beyond standard model theories.
+Notice that the word ``{\it dihadron}'' has multiple meanings.
+In the context of dihadron fragmentation function, it refers two neighboring hadrons residing in the same jet-cone, since they are produced by the same parton.
+The back-to-back dihadron in our paper refers to two hadrons produced by different partons.
+Therefore, in the transverse plane, they are almost back-to-back.} In the collinear factorization of single hadron fragmentation functions, only the transverse spin transfer $H_{1T}$ contributes, akin to the transversity $h_{1T} (x)$ of parton distribution function \cite{Ralston:1979ys, Artru:1989zv, Jaffe:1991kp, Jaffe:1991ra, Cortes:1991ja}.
+However, it is important to note that the helicity and transverse spin correlations are two distinctly different quantities which are only loosely related to each other by the positivity constraint.
 They are {\it not} different projections of the same quantity, and therefore we cannot derive one from the other.
 The reasons are listed in the following.

 First, the helicity correlation of two partons exists as long as they are interacting with each other.
 On the contrary, as demonstrated later, the transverse spin correlation of two interacting partons only manifests in a selection of partonic channels.
 The unconnected diagrams cannot contribute to transverse spin correlation.
 In the language of helicity amplitude approach, the helicity correlation measures the difference between the magnitudes of two amplitudes, while the transverse spin correlation quantifies their interference.